murteiraPT/androidProjects/README.md

 # androidProjects

 ## Android projects 2020
-Android Kotlin experiences, building a new portfolio, some experiences doubts and todos
+Android Kotlin experiences, building a new portfolio, some experiences doubts and todos.

+Currently following Udacity Course -> Developing Android Apps with Kotlin

 ## Projects